armory/docs-cdaas/content/en/deployment/add-context-variable.md

 weight: 10
 description: >
   Add new context variables from the command line or in your GitHub Action.
 These variables are injected into your canary analysis and webhook triggers.
-categories: ["Guides"]
+categories: ["Deployment", "Guides"]
-tags: ["Deployment", "Deploy Config", "Variables"]
+tags: ["Deploy Config", "Context Variables"]
 ---

 ## How to add new context variables